FAQ, AGB's & more

 With the pandemic present there are a few changes.
 We adjusted our hygienic process to be even more rigid to offer you the safest experience you can get.
 But we also had to make a few adjustments to our daily business:

 Consultations can be held in the studio with a proper appointment.
 To make one please send us an e-mail or call at the shop during opening hours so Lisa can help you to find a time and date for your visit.
-Please show up to all appointments wearing a FFP2 mask and use the provided hand sanitizer offered in our shop and talk to Lisa about further proceedings.
+Please show up to all appointments using the provided hand sanitizer offered in our shop and talk to Lisa about further proceedings.

 There are test points within walking distance of the shop, for example at the Kreuz pharmacy (Rheinstrasse corner Oranienstrasse, approx. 1 minute walk) or at the Rhein-Main-Hallen (lower end of Rheinstrasse, approx. 7 minutes walk).

 Last updated 25/11/2021